TECARTUS- brexucabtagene autoleucel suspension

 Oxygen requirement less than 40% FiO2 or hypotension responsive to fluids or low dose of one vasopressor or Grade 2 organ toxicity.

-Administer tocilizumab 8 mg/kg intravenously over 1 hour (not to exceed 800 mg).
+Continue supportive care as per Grade 1 and include IV fluid bolus and/or supplemental oxygen as neededAdminister tocilizumab 8 mg/kg IV over 1 hour (not to exceed 800 mg).

-Repeat tocilizumab every 8 hours as needed if not responsive to intravenous fluids or increasing supplemental oxygen.
+Repeat tocilizumab every 8 hours as needed if not responsive to IV fluids or increasing supplemental oxygen.
 Limit to a maximum of 3 doses in a 24-hour period; maximum total of 4 doses if no clinical improvement in the signs and symptoms of CRS.

 If improving, discontinue tocilizumab.